It’s goodnight and good riddance to a genuine horror icon

 Clearly I wasn’t the only one.
 Despite a fairly strong opening weekend of $6,000,000, the movie took a staggering dip at the box office with a US gross of $22,168,359.
 It still managed a healthy profit margin for a movie with relatively low expense (somewhere in the region of $16,000,000), but that was chump change compared with the previous two instalments, making The Dream Child the least successful instalment of the entire franchise.
 It’s hard to recall just how much of a commercial phenomenon Krueger was back in his late-80s pomp, but such a shameless venture had quickly taken its toll, a series of camp television spots, celebrity tie-ins and ungodly merchandise proving overkill for the casual fan.
 But there were still enough Freddy die hards out there to justify one last commercial punt, and those whose interest had waned would be thrown the kind of gimmicky bone that was tried-and-tested in the industry: they were finally going to kill-off Krueger.

-This could easily have turned out to be a pro wrestling style, loser-leaves-town sham like 1984’s Friday the 13th Part IV: The Final Chapter, and one can almost taste the disgust of those who had it pegged as such, but you best believe that the majority of those people would ultimately part with their hard-earned cash to witness one of horror’s most legendary creations bite the dust — and in 3-D no less.
-Yes, New Line pulled out all the tricks to get butts in seats one last time.
+This could easily have turned out to be a pro wrestling style, loser-leaves-town sham like 1984’s Friday the 13th Part IV: The Final Chapter, and one could almost taste the disgust of those who had it pegged as such, but you best believe that the majority of those people would ultimately part with their hard-earned cash to witness one of horror’s most legendary creations bite the dust — and in 3-D no less.
+New Line pulled out all the stops to get butts in seats as their biggest financial coup grew moribund.
 If Part 5 had proven a step too far creatively, they would make up for it with as many cheap embellishments as possible, including a plethora of pointless celebrity cameos from the likes of Roseanne Barr and Tom Arnold, a returning Johnny Depp and even rock star Alice Cooper, here uncredited as Freddy’s abusive father.
 So transparent was their gimmickry that on September 12, 1991, a day before the U.S. release of the movie, Los Angeles declared it Freddy Krueger Day.
 Freddy Krueger Day!
 Did they know the first thing about the origins of this character?

 As expected, the cheap tricks worked, Freddy’s Dead boasting the highest opening weekend for the franchise up to that point — a record that would stand until the release of the long-awaited Freddy vs. Jason in 2003.
 It was also a fairly successful swansong, the movie managing a rather healthy US box office gross of $34,872,033, a quite staggering fifteenth round comeback for a series that had risked sure footing for a killer blow.
 Though I was too young to see Freddy’s Dead at theatres, I still remember renting it and the lack of an impression that the lousy 3-D finale left on me, particularly since I had waited weeks to rent a movie in high demand from Freddy freaks across the country.
 As a UK resident, I was fortunate enough (or not) to see the 3-D finale in its entirety, parts of the effect having been removed from most home video releases.
 It even came with a pair of cardboard glasses, the kind that struggle to stay on, hardly work and puncture your ears with the kind of nasty little paper cuts Krueger himself would have been proud of.
 To say it was underwhelming is a gross understatement, but the quality of the final product mattered less than ever.